operate-bsv/op_cli/readme.md

 # Operate | CLI

 Operate is an extensible Bitcoin meta programming protocol.
-It offers a way of constructing Turing Complete programs encapsulated in Bitcoin transactions that can be be used to process data, perform calculations and operations, and return any kind of result.
+It offers a way of running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.

-**Operate | CLI** is a node utility to help author and publish Ops (functions) on the Bitcoin (SV) blockchain.
+**Operate | CLI** is command line utility to help author and publish Ops (functions) on the BSV blockchain.

 More infomation: